A bathroom renovation can be one of the most stressful and challenging renovation projects for your home.

 The bathroom is one of those rooms that runs the fine line between style and function.
 Like every other room in the house, good storage in a bathroom is essential if you want it to function well and keep it clean and uncluttered.

-It can be easy to miss as it’s often not something that people don’t think about.
+It can be easy to overlook, as it’s often not something that people think about.
 However, you can avoid this mistake by taking time to plan your storage.
-You’re going to need storage for all your cosmetics, medicines, hairdryers, straighteners, towels and toilet paper.
+You’ll need storage for all your cosmetics, medicines, hairdryers, straighteners, towels, and toilet paper.

-The key is smart storage combining both eye-level storage and under-bench storage that will give you a home for everything you need to store without swallowing up too much precious space in your bathroom.
+The key is smart storage, combining eye-level and under-bench storage, giving you a home for everything you need to store without swallowing up too much precious space in your bathroom.
 Look to incorporate different-sized drawers in your vanity to accommodate items of various shapes and sizes.
-Recessed mirrored shaving cabinets with shelves are also great for all those daily products you use, don’t forget generous towel rails, and recessed wall nooks for extra storage.
+Recessed mirrored shaving cabinets with shelves are also great for all those daily products you use.
+Don’t forget generous towel rails and recessed wall nooks for extra storage.

 5. Messing Up The Waterproofing

-If you take one thing out of this article, let it be this.
-Don’t skimp on your waterproofing!
+If you take one thing from this article, it should be this: Don’t skimp on your waterproofing!

 Waterproofing is one of the most common major defects that cause damage to your property.
-It’s so common that Fair Trading has now classed waterproofing as structural works, and any failure to the waterproofing is now classed as a structural defect.
+It’s so common that Fair Trading has now classed waterproofing as structural works, and any failure to waterproof it is now classed as a structural defect.

-In most states of Australia, waterproofing must be done by a certified waterproofing tradesperson, and they must give you a certificate and warranty after installation.
+In most states of Australia, a certified waterproofing tradesperson must do waterproofing, and they must give you a certificate and warranty after installation.

-You don’t want to get through your significant bathroom investment only to have to rip it all out due to a waterproofing defect.
+You don’t want to get through your significant bathroom investment only to rip it all out due to a waterproofing defect.

 6. Poor Ventilation

-The old bathroom fan can be often overlooked in the bigger scheme of your bathroom renovation, more specifically, buying an appropriately sized fan.
-Without proper ventilation in your bathroom, humidity gets trapped in the enclosed space, which is the perfect breeding ground for mold and mildew.
-Mold and mildew degrades paint, grout and metal, along with a host of adverse health side-effects.
+The old bathroom fan can often be overlooked in the bigger scheme of your renovation, specifically, buying an appropriately sized fan.
+Without proper ventilation in your bathroom, humidity gets trapped in the enclosed space, which is the perfect breeding ground for mould and mildew.
+Mould and mildew degrade paint, grout, and metal and have adverse health side effects.

-It’s also nice to have a window that you can crack open to let fresh air in with the bonus of bringing lots of natural light into your bathroom.
+It’s also nice to have a window that you can crack open to let fresh air in, which brings lots of natural light into your bathroom.

-Indoor plants not only look great, are super on-trend but also act as a natural dehumidifier and air toxin remover!
-Plants can also help remove mold from rooms by releasing phytochemicals that suppress mold spores and bacteria.
-Rooms with plants have 40 to 60 per cent fewer mold spores and bacteria.
+Indoor plants look great, are super on-trend, and act as natural dehumidifiers and air toxin removers!
+Plants can also help remove mould from rooms by releasing phytochemicals that suppress mould spores and bacteria.
+Rooms with plants have 40 to 60 percent fewer mould spores and bacteria.

-Some common indoor house plants to use in a bathroom are; Snake Plant, English Ivy, Orchids, Spider Plant, Boston Fern, and Palms, to name a few!
+Some common indoor house plants to use in a bathroom are Snake Plants, English Ivy, Orchids, Spider Plants, Boston Ferns, and Palms, to name a few!

 7. Skimping On Fixtures

-Usually, the fixtures and tapware are selected in the bathroom renovations planning stages, and the specifications and measurements are given to the tradies for installation at rough in.
-Choosing the wrong fixtures for the space can impact your bathroom completion and function.
+Usually, the fixtures and tapware are selected in the bathroom renovation planning stages, and the specifications and measurements are given to the tradies for installation at rough-in.
+Choosing the wrong fixtures for the space can impact the completion and function of your bathroom.

-If you’re having an above vanity basin, you will need a tall mixer, spout or have the wall mixer and spout high enough to reach the bowl.
-Consider what will be practical in your bathroom for all members of the family.
+If you have an above-vanity basin, you will need a tall mixer and spout or a wall mixer and spout high enough to reach the bowl.
+Consider what will be practical in your bathroom for all family members.
 If it’s the main bathroom, will a wall-hung vanity have enough storage for everyone?

-Cheap bathroom fixtures will start showing their wear within 6-12 months of use, sometimes quicker in large families.
-Quality will always serve you well in a bathroom as the fixtures are touched and handled multiple times a day by all household members.
+Cheap bathroom fixtures will show their wear within 6-12 months of use, sometimes quicker in large families.
+Quality will always serve you well in a bathroom as all household members touch and handle the fixtures multiple times a day.
 Choose the best quality finishes on tapware and fixtures you can afford.

-We recommend selecting well-known bathroom items, tiles, taps and brands from reputable plumbing hardware stores.
-And remember, measure twice and consider practicality.
+We recommend selecting well-known bathroom items, tiles, taps, and brands from reputable plumbing hardware stores.
+Remember to measure twice and consider practicality.

 8. Unrealistic Budget